- Feature Links

 Q. Where can I watch a professional fireworks show?

 We encourage you to enjoy one of the many approved and legal fireworks shows throughout Ventura County.
-Stay tuned for more information on the fireworks show in Ventura.
+The Ventura Rotary Club is hosting the 4th of July Fireworks Show and Family Picnic at Ventura College on July 4th.

 Q: How can I prevent injuries and fires?